 Conservation Tools and Case Studies.
-This section provides an overview of conservation tools/strategies that could be considered by Park County in the future as a supplement to the work of the many land trusts that assist with establishing and managing voluntary conservation easements and conservation-oriented land use regulations and incentives adopted by the County.
+This section provides an overview of conservation tools/strategies that could be considered by Park County in the future as a supplement to the work of the many land trusts that assist with establishing and managing voluntary conservation easements in the County.
 Case studies from other rural counties are provided where applicable.